-Subsidy, by definition, is a financial grant provided by the government.
-Foster care subsidy is a predetermined amount of money sent by the government to the foster parents on a monthly basis for the care of the foster children that have been placed within the foster home.
+A subsidy, by definition, is a financial grant provided by the government.
+Foster care subsidy is a predetermined amount of money sent by the government to the foster parents on a monthly basis for the care of the foster children that have been placed in the foster home.

 Where Does the Money Come From?